Kitchen Stewardship | Caring for All Our Gifts

 Last year for Lent, I was just beginning my real food journey, and I decided to give up all white sugar and corn sugars for the whole 40 days.
 You can see that story here.
 I learned a lot, especially about all the many places refined sugars hide in our processed food world!

-What is Refined Sugar?
+What Is Refined Sugar?

 There are many ways to sweeten food, but some are found naturally in the environment, like honey and maple syrup, and others are made in a factory or lab, like Splenda, dextrose, and high fructose corn syrup.